 Additionally, when chaining the diagram rule sequence that define your template, don’t lose sight of performances at diagram generation and update:

 - Use the Remove Feature rule at the beginning of the rule sequence to systematically discard unexpected features.
 This enables you to focus on the network features of interest when generating diagrams and improves performance with diagram update operations.
+You can also consider the usage of Remove Feature rules to remove container relations and so simplify the diagram graph.

 - Avoid configuring an Add Connectivity Associations rule when it is not relevant as this rule can be time consuming.
 For example, if you use a trace rule, there is no need to specifically configure this rule as connectivity associations are always systematically returned by the trace itself.